- The thread stuck in device driver error in Windows 10 is usually caused by an AMD graphics card driver.

-Also, the safer and easier way to update drivers on a Windows computer is by using an automatic tool such as TweakBit Driver Updater.
+Also, the safer and easier way to update drivers on a Windows computer is to use an automatic tool such as Outbyte Driver Updater.

-Driver Updater automatically identifies each device on your computer and matches it with the latest driver versions from an extensive online database.
+In addition, this program automatically identifies each device on your computer and matches it with the latest driver versions from an extensive online database.

-2. Repair your registry
+2. Repair your registry using SFC scan

-1. Go to Start > type cmd > right-click Command Prompt > select Run as Administrator
+1. Click on Start, type cmd, right-click Command Prompt and select Run as administrator

-2. Now type the sfc /scannow command
+2. Type the sfc /scannow command

 3. Wait for the scanning process to complete and then restart your computer.

 3. Check if your computer is overheating

-Check if there are any particular apps and programs that may be causing high CPU usage and high temperature and disable them as soon as possible.
+Check if there are any particular apps and programs that may be causing the high CPU usage and high temperature and disable them as soon as possible.

-- Click on the CPU column to filter the results.
+To check the CPU temperature open Task Manager and click on the CPU column to filter the results.

-4. Update BIOS
+4. Update the BIOS

 Many Windows 10 users confirmed that updating BIOS helped them fix this driver error.
-For more information on how to update BIOS depending on computer model, check out the official guides below:
+For more information on how to update BIOS depending on a computer model, check out the official guides below:

 - How to update BIOS on Dell computers